 The Neubauer Family Foundation Scholarship is awarded to one incoming student at the Institute for Graduate Clinical Psychology.
 The scholarship provides the student with the opportunity to pursue an area of clinical passion by providing significant financial support.
 It provides 80% of tuition for the first three years of tenure in the program.
 For the remaining two years- when the student is designated as an intern and receives a stipend for the internship- the scholarship provides 50% of tuition.

 Applicants for the scholarship should show an established commitment to the field of psychology, as documented by work history, research projects, affiliations with professional organizations such as Psy Chi or APA, presentations at conferences, and publications.
 Additionally, applicants should have a minimum undergraduate GPA of 3.5 or a minimum graduate GPA of 3.75 and GRE scores at or above the 70th percentile.
-Students who meet these criteria are invited to submit a five page essay which describes their proposed service project.
-At the end of the essay, please provide a brief paragraph describing why you have financial need for this scholarship (for example, 1st generation college student, undergraduate debt, etc).
-Essays should be received by noon on March 1.
+Please refer to the questions above to apply.

 Current Neubauer Family Foundation Awardees: